Ask anyone, just about anyone, and they will tell you how important exercise is for our health.

 4. Energy Pump

 Morning exercise can be a phenomenal way to wake-up.
-Even if you’re not a morning person, if you workout in the morning, you’ll more likely to find that your mornings are much more energized than they were before.
+Even if you are not a morning person, if you workout in the morning, you will more likely find your mornings are much more energized than they were before.

-After all, it’s much harder to sleep through a weightlifting session or a 30 minute run than it is during a 30 minute PowerPoint session.
+After all, it is much harder to sleep through a weightlifting session or a 30-minute run than during a 30 minute PowerPoint session.

-Between a trying workout session and a nice, hot shower, by the time you arrive to work, you’ll realize that you have much more bounce in your step than your peers.
+After a trying session of workout followed by a nice, hot shower, by the time you arrive to work, you realize you have much more bounce in your step than your peers.
 If only they knew your secret!

 5. Sleep Better

 You sleep better at night when you exercise in the morning.

 Most adults do not sleep nearly as much as they should, or sometimes, they get many hours of sleep but do not get the type of deep, restful sleep that they should.